 At contract inception, we assess the services promised in our contracts with customers and identify a performance obligation for each promise to transfer to the customer a service (or a bundle of services) that is distinct.
 To identify the performance obligations, we consider all of the services promised in the contract regardless of whether they are explicitly stated or are implied by customary business practices.
 We have provided qualitative information about our performance obligations for our principal revenue streams discussed below.
-There was no significant revenue recognized in the three and six months ended June 30, 2022 and 2021, respectively, related to performance obligations satisfied in prior periods.
-We have applied a practical expedient and do not disclose the value of unsatisfied performance obligations that have an original expected duration of less than one year, and we do not have any material unsatisfied performance obligations over one year.
+There was no significant revenue recognized in the three and nine months ended September 30, 2022 and 2021, respectively, related to performance obligations satisfied in prior periods.
+We have applied a practical expedient and do not disclose the value of unsatisfied performance obligations that have an original expected duration of less than one year.
+The Company expects to complete its performance obligations within one year from the initial transaction date.
 The value related to our remaining or partially satisfied performance obligations relates to subscription services that are satisfied over time or services that are recognized at a point in time, but not yet achieved.
 Our timing of services, invoicing and payments are discussed in more detail below and do not include a significant financing component.
 Our customer invoices are generally due 30 days from the time of invoicing.